 How to Get There

 The pilgrimage trails crisscross the Kii Peninsula, and access depends on your ultimate destination and how far you wish to hike.
-The main transport hubs to the area are Osaka, Kyoto, and Nagoya using the Kisei Mainline (also known as the Kinokuni line).
+The main means of transportation to the area are Osaka, Kyoto, and Nagoya using the Kisei Mainline (also known as the Kinokuni line).

-To access Kumano Nachi Taisha Shrine and Seigantoji temple, a bus from Kii-Katsuura Station on the Kisei Mainline to Nachi-no-Taki-mae takes 30 minutes.
+To access Kumano Nachi Taisha Shrine and Nachi Seigantoji Temple, take a 30-minute bus from Kii-Katsuura Station (on the JR Kinokuni Line) to the parking lot in front of the shrine and temple.

-Access Kumano Hayatama Taisha via a 15-minute walk from JR Shingu Station, also on the Kisei Mainline.
+Access Kumano Hayatama Taisha via a 15-minute walk from JR Shingu Station, also on the JR Kinokuni Line.